Deciding on Your Benefits

 - Learn more.
 Employee Benefits also offers various events and workshops throughout the year to provide more information about benefits, including retirement plans and investment options.

-Each campus/area has a base medical plan with low rates and out-of-pocket costs.
+Each geographic location has a base medical plan with low rates and out-of-pocket costs.
 You may choose from any of the medical plan options available in your area.
 The rate you pay depends on who you cover and which plan you choose.
 If you are employed 75 to 100% time, the University pays a significant portion of the cost.

 You are automatically enrolled in the pharmacy program when you enroll in a medical plan.
 Prime Therapeutics is the pharmacy benefits manager for all UPlan medical plans.
-Fairview Specialty Pharmacy is the exclusive provider of most specialty medications
+Fairview Specialty Pharmacy is the exclusive provider of most specialty medications.

 The University provides you with a basic life insurance policy equal to 115% of your salary, rounded up to the next $1,000 with a $200,000 maximum.
 For example, if your salary is $52,000, your life insurance amount would be $60,000.
 The University pays the premium if your appointment is 75% time or more, but you may purchase this coverage if your appointment is 50 to 74% time.